httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 - `2xx (Successful)` status code and the entire representation data was transferred in the request content, the upload is complete and the response belongs to the targeted resource processing the representation.
 - `2xx (Successful)` status code and not the entire representation data was transferred in the request content, the `Location` response header field points the client to the created upload resource.
 The client can continue appending representation data to it ({{upload-appending}}).
-- `4xx (Client Error)` status code, the client SHOULD NOT attempt to retry or resume the upload.
+- `4xx (Client Error)` status code, the client SHOULD NOT attempt to retry or resume the upload, unless the semantics of the response allow or recommend the client to retry the request.
 - `5xx (Server Error)` status code or no final response at all due to connectivity issues, the client MAY automatically attempt upload resumption by retrieving the current offset ({{offset-retrieving}}) if it received the URI of the upload resource in a `104 (Upload Resumption Supported)` interim response.

 ### Server Behavior